-9 Interim Determination allocating capacity on the Australia - France Route 3 (New Caledonia route) to Pionair ([2013] IASC 128)
+8 Draft Interim Determination proposing to allocate capacity on the New Caledonia route to Pionair ([2013] IASC 128d)

-9.1 In accordance with section 7 of the Act, the Commission makes an interim determination in favour of Pionair, allocating one all-cargo service per week with capacity up to 28 tonnes on the Australia - France Route 3 (New Caledonia route), in accordance with the terms of the Australia - New Caledonia air services arrangements.
+8.1 In accordance with section 7 of the Act, the Commission proposes to make an interim determination in favour of Pionair, allocating one all-cargo service per week with capacity up to 28 tonnes on the Australia - France Route 3 (New Caledonia) route, in accordance with the terms of the Australia - New Caledonia air services arrangements.

-9.2 This interim determination is valid for three years from the date it is issued.
+8.2 The interim determination will be for three years from the date this interim determination is issued.

-9.3 In accordance with section 15 of the Act, the interim determination is subject to the following conditions:
+8.3 In accordance with section 15 of the Act, the interim determination will be subject to the following conditions:

-- Pionair is required to utilise the capacity from no later than 31 December 2013, or from such other date approved by the Commission; - Pionair is required to submit to the Commission within two weeks at the end of each quarter a report about its utilisation of the capacity; - only Pionair is permitted to operate the capacity; - Pionair is not permitted to operate the capacity to provide joint services with another Australian carrier or any other person without the approval of the Commission; and - changes in relation to the ownership and control of Pionair are permitted except to the extent that any change: - results in the designation of the airline as an Australian carrier under the Australia - New Caledonia air services arrangements being withdrawn; or - has the effect that another Australian carrier, or a person (or group of persons) having substantial ownership or effective control of another Australian carrier, would take substantial ownership of Pionair or be in a position to exercise effective control of Pionair, without the prior consent of the Commission.
+- Pionair is required to utilise the capacity from no later than 31 December 2013, or from such other date approved by the Commission; - Pionair is required to submit to the Commission within two weeks at the end of each quarter a report about its utilisation of the capacity;

+- only Pionair is permitted to operate the capacity; - Pionair is not permitted to operate the capacity to provide joint services with another Australian carrier or any other person without the approval of the Commission; and - changes in relation to the ownership and control of Pionair are permitted except to the extent that any change: - results in the designation of the airline as an Australian carrier under the Australia - New Caledonia air services arrangements being withdrawn; or - has the effect that another Australian carrier, or a person (or group of persons) having substantial ownership or effective control of another Australian carrier, would take substantial ownership of Pionair or be in a position to exercise effective control of Pionair, without the prior consent of the Commission.

-Dated: 19 August 2013
+Dated: 31 July 2013